stafino/TweetStress/README.md

+# StressTweet
+* Bachelor Thesis on Stress as a Social Cue on Social Media
+* University of Glasgow
+* Made by Oliver Alan Stafurik

 # Guidance
 This is a suggested template for a project.
 You can modify it as you please, but but remember to keep: